Nano-Twitter/nano_twitter/README.md

 * testing mongodb replica set function LG
 * timeline function optimization YH
 * nano_twitter client YH

+### version 1.0
+* Finishing the main function of twitter, such as timeline, tweet, commenting, retweet, follow, user's profile and search.
+* Setting up rabbitMq for queueing all tweets to be faned out.
+The procedure of tweeting now become asynchronous
+* Users and timelines are now cached in Redis for better performance
+* The project is now moving to AWS using ECS.

 ## References
 * [Nano Twitter Project Outline](http://cosi105b.s3-website-us-west-2.amazonaws.com/content/topics/nt/nt_outline.md/)